Rotogravure: History and development

 In 1912 Messrs Bruckman in Munich produced proofs for Bavarian postage stamps which went into production in 1914.
 Also in 1912 newspaper supplements printed by reel-fed gravure were on sale in London and Berlin (The Illustrated London News and Der Weltspiegel).

-Irving Berlin's song "Easter Parade" specifically refers to this type of supplements in the lines "the photographers will snap us, and you'll find that you're in the rotogravure".
+Irving Berlin's song "Easter Parade" specifically refers to this type of supplements in the lines "the photographers will snap us, and you'll find that you're in the rotogravure."
 And the song "Hooray for Hollywood" contains the line "…armed with photos from local rotos" referring to young actresses hoping to make it in the movie industry.
 In 1976, ex-Beatle Ringo Starr released an album titled Ringo's Rotogravure.

-In 1932 a George Gallup "Survey of Reader Interest in Various Sections of Sunday Newspapers to Determine the Relative Value of Rotogravure as an Advertising Medium" found that these special rotogravures were the most widely read sections of the paper and that advertisements there were three times more likely to be seen by readers than in any other section.

-Gravure is one of several printing techniques being actively used in the new field of printed electronics.
+Gravure is one of several printing techniques being actively used in the field of printed electronics.

 Process and components

 In direct gravure printing, the ink is applied directly to the cylinder and from the cylinder it is transferred to the substrate.
 One printing unit consists of the following components: